 The Debut Album, 27th October (Sunday Best Recordings)

 Wild Smiles will release their brilliant debut album, Always Tomorrow, on Sunday Best Recordings on 27th October.
-The fast-rising trio, comprising brothers Chris and Joe Peden with drummer Ben Cook, will release their new single, Never Wanted This, ahead of the album on 18th August and the band will tour throughout the summer, taking in festival dates.
+The fast-rising trio, comprising brothers Chris and Joe Peden with drummer Ben Cook will be tour throughout the summer, taking in festival dates.

 Hailing from Winchester, Wild Smiles were amazed when their first forays made such a splash.
 Their 2013 7”, Sweet Sixteen/Tangled Hair, took in elements of Beach Boys surf pop, Velvet Underground drones, Wall Of Sound beats, Jesus & Mary Chain low-fi garage clatter and Nirvana filth.
 A dazzling stew of sound, it was simultaneously classic, timely and forward thinking – it seemed amazing no one had smashed such sprawling decades of music together before.